History of rail transport: Russia

-In the early 1830s, the Russian father and son inventors the Cherepanovs built the first Russian steam locomotive.
+In the early 1830s, the Cherepanovs, father and son inventors, built the first Russian steam locomotive.
 The first railway line was built in Russia in 1837 between Saint-Petersburg and Tsarskoye Selo.
 It was 27 km long and linked the Imperial Palaces at Tsarskoye Selo and Pavlovsk.
 The track gauge was 6 ft.
 Russia was in need of big transportation systems and geographically suited to railroads, with long flat stretches of land and comparatively simple land acquisition.
-It was hampered, however, by its outmoded political situation and a shortage of capital.
+It was hampered, however, by political difficulties and a shortage of capital.
 Foreign initiative and capital were required.
 It was the Americans who brought the technology of railway construction to Russia.
 In 1842, planning began for the building of Russia's first important railway; it linked Moscow and St Petersburg.